 Is the system perfect?
 Are powers ever abused?
 Of course, but as governments go, ours has been working quite well since Sept.
 17, 1787.
 As Alexander Hamilton and James Madison remind us in Federalist 51, "If men were angels, no government would be necessary."

-Recognizing the inherent moral paradox posed by a society in which mere mortals govern other mere mortals, Hamilton and Madison went on to write, "In framing a government which is to be administered by men over men, the great difficulty lies in this: you must first enable the government to control the governed; and in the next place oblige it to control itself."
+Recognizing the inherent moral paradox posed by a society in which mere mortals govern other mere mortals, Hamilton and Madison went on to write, "In framing a government which is to be administered by men over men, the great difficulty lies in this: you must first enable the government to control the governed; and in the next place oblige it to control itself.
+A dependence on the people is, no doubt, the primary control on the government; but experience has taught mankind the necessity of auxiliary precautions."

 - Legislative Powers of the President